Jemsoft/monocular-demo-simple-face/README.md

     'client_secret':'jemsonsAppSecret'
 })
 ```
 Now we need to get a file from the computer, we will do this by creating a loop which will ask the user to type in the path to a file and will only stop once we get a valid file path.
 Here we use the `imghdr` module to check that the image type is compatible with Monocular.
+If you are using Python 3.x `raw_input` has been replaced with `input`, simply comment out `path = raw_input('Enter image path:')` and uncomment `path = input('Enter image path:')`

 ```
 valid_types = ['png', 'jpeg', 'bmp']